 If you’ve previously been given a Financial Aid Warning status and still don’t meet the SAP eligibility criteria at the end of the term, your financial aid eligibility will be suspended.
 You may continue to attend Illinois at your own expense until you once again meet the SAP criteria or submit an SAP Appeal that’s approved.

 If you’re placed on Financial Aid Suspension, you may file a written appeal by completing an SAP Appeal form that can be found on the OSFA website.
 You must clearly explain why your SAP requirements weren’t met and provide proper documentation to support these extenuating circumstances (including if you believe you’ve regained eligibility due to submission of late grades or grade changes).
+Also, moving forward, indicate how you will improve your academic performance.
+Outline the changes you might have made in your personal, social, or economic situation that will allow you to improve your future academic success.
 The SAP appeal process also requires you to meet with your college academic advisor to discuss your academic progress and to review your academic plan.
 Your academic advisor is required to complete a section of your SAP appeal form.
 The appeal must be submitted to the Office of Student Financial Aid.
 The priority deadline to submit an appeal is Friday of the first week of class and the final deadline to submit an appeal is Wednesday of the 13th week of the semester for the fall or spring semester.
 The actual dates are specified on the appeal form.
-The summer appeal form must be submitted before the end of the second week of the student’s summer enrollment period.
+The summer appeal form must be submitted by the final date to apply for summer financial aid which is usually mid-June.

 You are required to submit a written SAP Appeal form for each semester that you wish to be considered for financial aid until you meet the SAP requirements.
 Students will be notified via email of the status of the appeal within two weeks of the date of receipt.
 This notification will indicate if the appeal has been approved, denied, or if additional information is needed.
-The Student Financial Aid Administrator who has been assigned the responsibility of managing the SAP program reviews all first and second SAP appeals.
-The Senior Assistant Director, Senior Associate Director or Director of the Office of Student Financial Aid will review all third and subsequent appeals.
+The Student Financial Aid Administrator who has been assigned the responsibility of managing the SAP program and the Senior Assistant Director, Senior Associate Director or Director of the Office of Student Financial Aid reviews all SAP appeals.
 Students may appeal the decision to the SAP appeals committee.